Tenants and rent increases

 If you think a proposed rent increase is too high then, before the new rent amount starts, you can:

-- try to reach an agreement to reduce the amount of the increase or withdraw the increase altogether
+- negotiate with the landlord to reduce the amount of the increase or to withdraw the increase altogether.

-- get the landlord or agent's agreement in writing.
+If the negotiation is successful, get the landlord or agent's agreement in writing.

 If the landlord or agent agrees to a lower increase, it is not necessary for them to send another 60-day notice to you, and the new lower rent increase is due from the same date the original increase was payable.